artcom/gom-client-objc/README.md

 If the gom client's websocket fails it sends the delegate the message ```- (BOOL)gomClientShouldReconnect:(GOMClient *)gomClient```.
 Return `YES` to reconnect.
 You can also trigger the reconnect later by calling ```- (void)reconnectWebSocket```.

 When the gom client reconnects and finds existing bindings it sends the delegate the message ```- (BOOL)gomClient:(GOMClient *)gomClient shouldReRegisterObserverWithBinding:(GOMBinding *)binding```.

 Return `YES` to re-register an observer for the path in question.
 Re-registration will be silent, no initial GNP will be received.
-Return `NO`to discard all existing bindings.
+Return `NO`to discard the existing binding.

 If the method is not implemented all bindings will be discarded.